A Synapse-Threshold Synergistic Learning Approach for Spiking Neural Networks: Related Work

 The remainder of this paper is organized as follows.
 In Section II, a brief introduction on some related works on direct supervised learning and hybrid synergistic learning approaches for SNNs is provided.
 In Section III, we describe the proposed STL-SNN model and its learning algorithm in detail.
 In Section IV, we systematically present the datasets, network structures, experimental results and joint decision framework.
 Finally, detailed discussions and conclusions are presented in Section V.

-\section{Related work}
+\section{Related Work}

-Our work aims to design a novel approach for simultaneously training the synaptic weights and spike thresholds in SNNs.
+Our work aims to design a novel approach for simultaneously training the synaptic weights and spike thresholds in SNNs at the single-neuron level.
 To this end, we develop a synapse-threshold synergistic learning method for directly training SNNs in a spike-based BP framework.
 In the following section, we briefly review several recent works on spike-based BP methods and hybrid synergistic learning strategies for SNNs.

 The BP algorithm is a powerful supervised learning approach for traditional ANN models~\cite{lecun2015deep}.
 However, it has been widely acknowledged that directly training SNNs with the standard BP method is quite difficult, because the gradient information with respect to the loss function cannot be calculated easily due to the non-differentiable nature of spiking events.
 To address this challenge, several spike-based BP methods that utilize surrogate and approximate gradients have been proposed~\cite{wu2018spatio, cramer2022surrogate}.
 These direct training methods for SNNs include, but are not limited to, the hybrid macro-micro BP approach~\cite{jin2018hybrid}, the spatio-temporal BP~(STBP) approach~\cite{wu2018spatio, wu2019direct}, a BP approach using SLAYER~\cite{shrestha2018slayer}, and the spike-train level recurrent SNN BP~(ST-RSBP) approach~\cite{zhang2019spike}.
 Among them, the STBP approach is believed to be a promising algorithm, which are capable of achieving high accuracy on typical static and neuromorphic datasets with a relatively short time window due to its outstanding spatio-temporal neural information processing capability.
 Recently, several normalization techniques have been also integrated into the STBP method to further improve its performance in training SNNs.
 For instance, a previous study incorporated a neuron normalization (NeuNorm) strategy to balance neural selectivity, confirming that the STBP method with NeuNorm can be applied to train deeper and larger SNNs with improved performance~\cite{wu2019direct}.
 In the next section, we develop the synergistic learning rule with the STBP method by considering its advantages in both efficiency and flexibility.